-I was inspired to write this blog post by Nikki Loney, a Canadian vocal music educator whose popular The Full Voice podcast is one I just listened to for the first time.
-She has a three-part series called “Warm Ups from Around the World,” so I tuned in while working off cream puffs on the treadmill.
+I was inspired to write this blog post by Nikki Loney, a Canadian vocal music educator who runs a popular vocal music education podcast called The Full Voice.
+She has a three-part series called “Warm Ups from Around the World.”

-I. Pick short musical phrases from the music that your group or student is singing.
-Choose patterns that can be moved up and down the chromatic scale, or can easily jump around once a key is established.
-Keep them one or two measures at the most.
+I. Pick a short musical phrase from the music that your student or group is singing.
+Choose one that can be moved up and down the chromatic scale easily.
+Limit them one or two measures at the most.

-This helps coordinate chest mix to head registration smoothly in all styles of music.
-It easily incorporates with most functional vocal pedagogy models out there that use other names for those registrations/qualities.
+This helps coordinate chest to head registration smoothly in all styles of music, perhaps after registration work has taken root.
+It easily syncs with most functional vocal pedagogy models out there that use other names for those registrations/qualities.

-For choristers, any pattern that has slow, sustained passages has the benefit of the kind of choral tuning that Choral Conductor Robert Shaw used.
-Church choir directors can’t usually take the kind of time needed for this way of working, but it can be done in 2 minutes with one short passage as part of your choir’s warm-up.
-Over time this will bear also bear fruit for stamina, mental focus, and group bonding.
+For choristers, any pattern that has slow, sustained passages has the benefit of the kind of choral tuning that American choral conductor Robert Shaw used.
+Church choir directors can’t usually take the time needed for this way of working, but it can be incorporated into 2 minutes with one short passage as part of your choir’s warm-up.
+Over time this will develop stamina, mental focus, and group bonding.

 II.
-For vocal flexibility and ear training for world music, Indie artists or jazz singers–have them warm up on arpeggiated patterns that are not the traditional 1-3-5-8-5-3-1 major scale pattern. (perhaps start with a minor arpeggio.)
+For vocal flexibility and ear training for world music, Indie artists or jazz singers–have them warm up on arpeggiated patterns that are not the traditional major scale 1-3-5-8-5-3-1 pattern.

 Eventually move to other arpeggiated blues or harmonic patterns using syllables they choose.
 Try to guide them to “ahs and ays” on the lower notes and “ees, oos or ohs” on the higher pitches.
 Scat singers will use their patterns or you can suggest something like “doo-bway-doo,” etc.

 PS.
-I sometimes make classical singers do this, too, to wake up their ears.
+I make classical singers do this, too, to wake up their ears.

 I recognize that not all singers and teachers can play this warm up in different keys on a keyboard.
 You can adapt this idea for you and your students in any way that serves them.